-So we started a brewery with the aim to break the stereotypes of the beer industry.
+It all started with a desire to break the stereotypes of beer in Australia.

-Our humble beginnings started with a handful of repurposed oak barrels.
-We patiently waited for our beer to ferment and our house culture to develop before launching our first two beers in 2019.
+Their humble beginnings started with a handful of repurposed oak barrels.
+They patiently waited years for their beer to ferment and their house culture to develop before launching their first two beers in 2019.

-Here for the act of gathering around a table with good company, good food and good drink.
+Black Arts is here to create beers that are so much more than beer.
+They’re the perfect accompaniment for gathering around a table with good company, good food and good drink.

-It's more than just a beer to us.
+It's more than just a drink to us.
 It's the moments that are shared with it.

 Josh has always been intrigued by flavour.
 It started as a boy, helping his mum in the kitchen.
 As soon as he was legally old enough to work, he was running the local bakery.
 This, naturally, lead him to running numerous cafes and bars in his twenties.